Exabyte-io/documentation/docs/accounts/ui/preferences/profile.md

 # Description

-Here, the user can enter a general short textual description about how he intends the account to be used, for example "Account for performing high-pressure calculations on minerals with other expert collaborators".
+Here, the user can enter a general short textual description about how he/she intends the account to be used, for example "Account for performing high-pressure calculations on minerals with other expert collaborators".

 # Email, Location and Website